wojciechkryg/smiley/README.md

 > &mdash; William Shakespeare

 ## About
 Smiley was created for people, to make them remember about smile.
-Application is reminding about smiling each day, until the smile becomes part of you.
+Application reminds about smiling each day, until the smile becomes part of you.

 ## Flutter Create